saadamjad24/playwright-automation/README.md

 ### Required Data:
 Before running Week 2, create the file `data/students.csv` manually.

 > ⚠️ This file is NOT included in the repo as per best practices.
-Never push data files to GitHub.

 ### CSV Format:
 ```csv